ahmedmujtba/aws-cp/README.md

 # aws-cp

-This repository is to track my learning for the AWS Cloud Practitioner Certification
+This repository is to track my learning for the AWS Cloud Practitioner Certification.

+Course ID: CLF-C01